alindeman/upgradingtorails4/text/02_upgrading.markdown

 `arel` assists in the construction of SQL database queries.

-Finally, Rails 4 moves many features into gems that were previously shipped with Rails itself.
+<a id="deprecation-gems"></a>Finally, Rails 4 moves many features into gems
+that were previously shipped with Rails itself.
 Later chapters go into more detail about these changes.
 For now, however, add all of the gems that are required to keep existing Rails features working properly after upgrading:

 @@@ ruby
 # Gemfile